-Ashika Singh is a litigation associate and a member of the International Dispute Resolution Group.
+Ashika Singh is a counsel and a member of the International Dispute Resolution Group.

 Ms. Singh clerked for Judge Norman H. Stahl of the United States Court of Appeals for the First Circuit from 2007 to 2008 and for the ICC Court of Arbitration in 2005.
-Ms. Singh obtained her J.D., magna cum laude, from New York University School of Law in 2005, where she was a member of the Order of the Coif and an editor for the NYU Law Review.
-She also received an MPhil in International Relations from the University of Cambridge in 2002 and an A.B., magna cum laude, Phi Beta Kappa, from Harvard College in 2000.
+Ms. Singh obtained her J.D. magna cum laude from New York University School of Law, where she was a member of the Order of the Coif and an editor for the NYU Law Review.
+She also received an MPhil in International Relations from the University of Cambridge and an A.B. magna cum laude, Phi Beta Kappa, from Harvard College.